ottenwbe/bosh-install/README.md

 terraform apply plan
 ```

-### What now? ###
+### Can you use the bosh director now? ###

-First it means waiting for around 10-15 minutes until all machines are up and running.
+After you executed the rollout script it means waiting for around 10-15 minutes until all machines are up and running.
 Then you should be able to access the jumpbox and simply start using your bosh director.

 ```bash